spark-jobserver/spark-jobserver/README.md

 * EC2 Deploy scripts - follow the instructions in [EC2](doc/EC2.md) to spin up a Spark cluster with job server and an example application.
 * EMR Deploy instruction - follow the instruction in [EMR](doc/EMR.md)

 NOTE: Spark Job Server can optionally run `SparkContext`s in their own, forked JVM process when the config option `spark.jobserver.context-per-jvm` is set to `true`.
-In local development mode, this is set to false by default, while the deployment templates have this set to true for production deployment.
+This option does not currently work for SBT/local dev mode.
 See [Deployment](#deployment) section for more info.

 ## Development mode